DioMuller/udacity-ios-capstone/README.md

 ### Cocoa Pods

-This project uses [CocoaPods](https://cocoapods.org/) for it's dependencies.
+This project may use [CocoaPods](https://cocoapods.org/) for it's dependencies.
 To initalize the project you should first install CocoaPods and then initialize the dependencies by running

 > pod install